johannesgiorgis/personal-website/content/post/setting_up_my_blog.md

 #- tag2
 ---

-Below are the steps I took to launch my personal website using the static site generator, Hugo.
+This blog post serves to document how I set up my personal website using the static site generator [Hugo].
+It includes the steps I took, next steps, enhancement ideas and resources I came across that helped me launch my website.

 <!--more-->